 - Place the salmon on the lined and greased baking sheet.
 (If your salmon has skin, lay it skin-side down.)

 - Brush the salmon with the tablespoon of oil.

 - Mix together the rub ingredients and sprinkle all over the top of the salmon then press it in gently with your hands to keep it in place.

 - Place the salmon in the center rack of the pre-heated oven.

-- Check at 7-8 minutes.
+- Then set the oven to a high broil and broil for another 5 minutes.
 If the top is getting too dark and the salmon hasn't finished cooking, you can either cover it loosely with foil or move it to the bottom rack for another 2-3 minutes.

 - The whole filet usually cooks in about 10 minutes.
 (See above in the post for how to tell when it's done)